HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 (12 - 5) / 3 = 7 / 3 = 2.33
 ```
 which shall be rounded upwards resulting in 3 loop iterations.

+**5.15**
+A for loop can be converted into a while loop.

+Some benefits of for loops are:
+- For certain type of problem, a for loop can be easier to construct and easier to read than the corresponding while loop.
+- It is a very good (perhaps the best) choice for counting loops.
+- All the control variables are nicely collected into one place when using for loops.